In this article

-The 401(k) plan allows you to contribute up to $18,000 of your salary in 2017 to a special account set up by your company.1 Future contribution limits will be adjusted for inflation.
+The 401(k) plan allows savers to contribute up to $18,000 of salary in 2017 to a special account set up by their company.1 Future contribution limits will be adjusted for inflation.
 In addition, individuals aged 50 and older who participate in a 401(k) plan can take advantage of "catch up" contributions, which permit an additional $6,000 salary deferral contribution in 2017 in addition to the $18,000 limit discussed earlier.

 Since 2006, 401(k) plans have come in two varieties: traditional and Roth-style plans.
-A traditional 401(k) plan allows you to defer taxes on the portion of your salary contributed to the plan until the funds are withdrawn in retirement or at age 59½, at which point contributions and earnings are taxed as ordinary income unless rolled over to another qualified plan or IRA.
-In addition, because the amount of your pre-tax contribution is deducted directly from your paycheck, your taxable income is reduced, which in turn lowers your tax burden.
+A traditional 401(k) plan allows savers to defer taxes on the portion of salary contributed to the plan until the funds are withdrawn in retirement or at age 59½, at which point contributions and earnings are taxed as ordinary income unless rolled over to another qualified plan or IRA.
+In addition, because the amount of pre-tax contribution is deducted directly from a paycheck, taxable income is reduced, which in turn lowers the saver's tax burden.

 The tax treatment of a Roth 401(k) plan is different.
-Under a Roth plan, contributions are made in after-tax dollars, so there is no immediate tax benefit, however, earnings on plan balances grow tax free; you pay no taxes on qualified distributions.
+Under a Roth plan, contributions are made in after-tax dollars, so there is no immediate tax benefit, however, earnings on plan balances grow tax free; no taxes are levied on qualified distributions.

 Both traditional and Roth plans require that distributions be qualified.
-In general, this means they must be taken after 59½ (or age 55 if you separate from service from the employer whose plan the distributions are withdrawn from), although there are exceptions for hardship withdrawals, as defined by the IRS.
+In general, this means they must be taken after 59½ (or age 55 for those who separate from service from the employer whose plan the distributions are withdrawn from), although there are exceptions for hardship withdrawals, as defined by the IRS.
 If a distribution is not qualified, a 10% penalty will apply in addition to ordinary income taxes on all pretax contributions and earnings.

 1The maximum salary deferral amount that you can contribute in 2017 to a 401(k) is the lesser of 100% of pay or $18,000.
 However, some 401(k) plans may limit your contributions to a lesser amount, and in such cases, IRS rules may limit the contribution for highly compensated employees.

-In addition to its favorable tax treatment, one of the biggest advantages of a 401(k) plan is that employers may match part or all of the contributions you make to your plan.
-Typically, an employer will match a portion of your contributions, for example, 50% of your first 6%.
+In addition to its favorable tax treatment, one of the biggest advantages of a 401(k) plan is that employers may match part or all of the contributions participants make to a plan.
+Typically, an employer will match a portion of employee contributions, for example, 50% of the first 6%.
 Under a Roth plan, matching contributions are maintained in a separate tax-deferred account, which, like a traditional 401(k) plan, is taxable when withdrawn.

 Employer contributions may require a "vesting" period before you have full claim to the money and their investment earnings.
 But keep in mind that if your company matches your contributions, it's like getting extra money on top of your salary.